 Following a securitization that is structured as a sale for financial accounting purposes, interest income is recognized on the balance of the Residuals at the same rate as used for calculating the present value of the NIRs, which is 14% per annum.
 In addition, the Company will recognize additional revenue from the Residuals if the actual performance of the Contracts is better than the original estimate.
-If the actual performance of the Residuals and a related expense would be required.
+If the actual performance of the Contracts were worse than the original estimate, then a downward adjustment to the carrying value of the Residuals and a related expense would be required.
 In a securitization that is structured as a secured financing for financial accounting purposes, interest income is recognized when accrued under the terms of the related Contracts and, therefore, presents less potential for fluctuations in performance when compared to the approach used in a transaction structured as a sale for financial accounting purposes.